Code-Institute-Submissions/friendly-bet/README.md

 ## User Stories

 External users of the site have the following goals (brackets include the relevant area of website goals are achieved):
-1. Find out about the website (index.html and sports.html)
+1. Discover the purpose of the website (index.html and sports.html)
 2. Find out about the games and how to play them (gametypes.html)
 3. Determine whether the games will be fun / enjoyable (index.html/why us?)
 4. Find out the sports covered by the platform (sports.html)